Identifying Information from Observations with Uncertainty and Novelty: Notation

+As this topic is inherently interdisciplinary, we recommend the reader to be familiar with relevant concepts in machine learning, probability, statistics, and computational theory along with their connections to information theory.
+A review of the relevant topics is provided in Appendix~\ref{sec:app:bg}.
+Note that we use $\entropyRate(X)$ to denote the entropy rate of a process, as in Table~\ref{tab:info_theory_bg}.
+See Table~\ref{tab:syn_map} for an approximate synonym mapping of important terms across disciplines, and Appendix~\ref{sec:app:bg} for further details.

 We model both the data generating process and the predictor as computational stochastic processes.
-The hypothesis set consists of hypotheses represented as computational models that describe the underlying data generating process of the observations.
-The predictor is the machine tasked with identifying the best hypothesis in its hypothesis set or exhaustively falsifying each hypothesis given the observations.
-Parameterized models form a parameterized family of processes typically intended to define distinct models with different output when considering identifiable statistical models, such as families of distributions, but not all models have identifiable parameters by design, which makes determining identification important for learning equivalent hypotheses or their parts.
-We often refer to identifying a parameter, which is equivalent to identifying a hypothesis, model, or description.
+The hypothesis set consists of models represented as programs that, when coupled with an entropy source, implement candidate data generating processes for the observations.
+The predictor is a program tasked with either identifying the best hypothesis in its hypothesis set or exhaustively falsifying each hypothesis given the observations.
+Parameterized models form families of processes, as in the case of parametric statistical models.
+It is important to note that not all parametric models used in statistics have identifiable parameters by design, which makes determining identifiable subsets important for learning equivalent hypotheses or their parts.
+We often refer to identifying a hypothesis, which is equivalent to identifying a model, a parameter for a parametric model, or an algorithmic description.